 You must always make sure you have enough money in your account to cover withdrawals or payments you make from your account.
-Don't make payments or withdraw money, if you don't have enough money in your account.
+Don't make payments, withdraw money, or write cheques if you don't have enough money in your account.

 Need money from a deposit to make a payment?
 Some deposits can be dishonoured or are sometimes late.
 Perhaps wait until the next day, rather than making the payment on the same day.
-See 'How and when we process deposits, payments or withdrawals to or from your accounts' below.
+See 'How and when we process deposits or payments into your accounts' below.